kint-php/kint/writing-plugins.md

 You can use this with the `Parser::TRIGGER_BEGIN` trigger to prevent parsing entirely based on custom conditions.

+**Warning:** The parser will do *absolutely nothing* if you halt a parse at `TRIGGER_BEGIN`.
+You are responsible for setting up basic information like object hashes and class names, which would usually be handled by the parser before plugins even run.
+Please take a look at the parser source code to see what needs to be filled in.

 </section>
 <section id="example" markdown="1">